mfridh01/softres/README.md

     * **SoftRes**erved item wins, does **NOT** give a penalty on rolls.
 * If the ML decides that the roll has been waiting for a player, for too long (ie, that player is offline or whatever) the ML can force-announce the winner.
 (By pressing the "Announce" button.)
     * The winner will then be the one with the highest roll.
+* When a player wins a **SoftRes**erved item, that player is not elegible to roll on the same item again, if it drops, if there are more players who has **SoftRes**erved that item.
+    * If there are no other players **SoftRes**erving that item and it drops again, THAT player can roll on it just as everyone else can.
+    * An example for this are Idols in ZG.
+Two drops per raid.
+If only one player **SoftRes**erve an idol, that player can roll on both, but ONE is guaranteed.

 *##-seconds* = Configurable.